artmetla/DejaView/docs/analysis/metrics.md

 _Notes:_

 - If something doesn't work as intended, check that the workspace looks the same as the contents of this [GitHub gist](https://gist.github.com/LalitMaganti/c221cf0cae17e298dfa82b118edf9080).
-- A good example trace for this metric is the Android example trace used by the Perfetto UI found [here](https://storage.googleapis.com/perfetto-misc/example_android_trace_30s_1).
+- A good example trace for this metric is the Android example trace used by the DejaView UI found [here](https://storage.googleapis.com/perfetto-misc/example_android_trace_30s_1).
 - stderr is redirected to remove any noise from parsing the trace that trace processor generates.

 If everything went successfully, the following output should be visible (specifically this is the output for the Android example trace linked above):

 ```
-[perfetto.protos.top_five_processes] {
+[dejaview.protos.top_five_processes] {
   process_info {
     process_name: "com.google.android.GoogleCamera"
     cpu_time_ms: 15154